Dark matter as the source of neutrino mass: theory overview and experimental prospects: Collider Implications

 \section{Collider Implications}

-The new particles present in the models we have discussed here, such as those comprising the dark sector, can often produce signatures at $pp$ colliders, such as the LHC, the future FCC experiment now under discussion, or the planned lepton collider proposals such as CEPC~\cite{CEPCStudyGroup:2018ghi,Antusch:2025lpm}, ILC~\cite{Barklow:2015tja}, CLIC~\cite{CEPCStudyGroup:2018ghi,FCC:2018evy,Bambade:2019fyw,CLIC:2018fvx,Antusch:2025lpm} or a muon collider~\cite{Delahaye:2019omf,Li:2023tbx,InternationalMuonCollider:2025sys,Stratakis:2025ofm}.
-Indeed, the new TeV-scale states associated to the \textit{dark} picture of neutrino masses could be produced at upcoming colliders.
-In this section, we illustrate some of the related signatures in various model options.
-We start with the production mechanisms and decay channels, and then discuss some of the associated phenomenological signatures across different facilities such as $e^+e^-/\mu^+\mu^-$ and $pp$ collisions for various model alternatives.
+The new particles present in the models we have discussed above, such as those comprising the dark sector, can often produce signatures at $pp$ colliders, such as the LHC, the future FCC experiment now under discussion, or the planned lepton collider proposals such as CEPC~\cite{CEPCStudyGroup:2018ghi,Antusch:2025lpm}, ILC~\cite{Barklow:2015tja}, CLIC~\cite{CEPCStudyGroup:2018ghi,FCC:2018evy,Bambade:2019fyw,CLIC:2018fvx,Antusch:2025lpm} or a muon collider~\cite{Delahaye:2019omf,Li:2023tbx,InternationalMuonCollider:2025sys,Stratakis:2025ofm,InternationalMuonCollider:2025sys}.
+Indeed, the new TeV-scale dark states involved in generating neutrino masses could be produced at upcoming colliders.

+In this section, we illustrate some of the related collider signatures for various model options.
+We start with the production mechanisms and decay channels, and then discuss some of the associated phenomenological signatures across different facilities such as $e^+e^-/\mu^+\mu^-$ and $pp$ collisions.
 Collider signatures will heavily depend on the nature of dark matter.
 Scalar production is dominated by the Drell-Yan mechanism but can be substantially enhanced by the t-channel exchange of dark fermions.
 Apart from usual dark matter signatures involving $\gamma+\slashed{E}_T$, $j+\slashed{E}_T$ or $\ell+\slashed{E}_T$, one can have interesting multi-lepton signatures with $\slashed{E}_T$.
 More interestingly, for the case of a compressed dark sector mass spectrum or, alternatively, if the scotogenic dark matter is a FIMP, some of the dark scalars can be long-lived particles (LLPs).
-On the other hand, for the case of fermionic dark-matter in the revamped singlet-triplet scotogenic scenario bears a close similarity with \textit{vanilla} supersymmetric neutralino dark-matter, except for the close inter-connection between dark-matter physics and neutrino phenomena, including cLFV processes.
+On the other hand, for the case of fermionic dark-matter in the revamped singlet-triplet scotogenic scenario bears a close similarity with \textit{vanilla} supersymmetric neutralino dark-matter, except for the close inter-connection between dark-matter physics and neutrino phenomena, including cLFV processes, Table~\ref{tab:LFV}.